sed-i/juju-graph/README.md

 # juju-graph

-Convert a juju bundle to a mermaid diagram.
+Convert a juju bundle to a diagram.

 ## Install
 ```bash